AAV Confirmation With PCR, Sanger, and NGS: A Practical Validation Playbook

 Re-Sequencing vs Targeted NGS

+Re-sequencing provides broad context but can dilute depth where it is most needed.
 Targeted NGS (amplicon or capture) concentrates reads on the question at hand, enabling high depth and reproducibility.
-Long‑read options add structural continuity when short reads struggle with repeats or rearrangements.
-For an overview of platform roles, see: AAV sequencing platforms and workflows.
+Long-read options add structural continuity when short reads struggle with repeats or rearrangements.
+For an overview of platform roles and workflow patterns relevant to confirmation decisions, see the internal reading on AAV sequencing technologies and workflows: AAV sequencing platforms and workflows.

 Evidence for Structural Events

-Disagreements are common, such as a PCR band without NGS support.
+Disagreements are common: a PCR band without NGS support, a low-frequency NGS call without a clean Sanger trace, or mixed Sanger peaks that refuse to resolve.
 Predefine how arbitration works to avoid chasing artifacts and anchor decisions to the AAV confirmation evidence ladder.

 Decision Rules

-A short, reusable playbook reduces rework by triaging findings, selecting the lightest method that meets the bar, and documenting evidence in a comparison‑ready format.
+A short, reusable playbook reduces rework by triaging findings, selecting the lightest method that meets the bar, and documenting evidence in a comparison-ready format; used consistently, it raises the overall quality of AAV confirmation.

-A confirmation report is "reusable" when definitions are standardized and evidence is attached to re‑evaluate calls without rerunning the experiment.
+A confirmation report is "reusable" when definitions are standardized and just enough evidence is attached to re-evaluate calls without rerunning the experiment.
+It should allow a future reviewer to reproduce the decision with the same inputs and thresholds.

 One-Page Summary Table